-The Jerwood/FVU Awards 2016 exhibition ‘Borrowed Time’ premieres two moving-image works by selected artists Karen Kramer and Alice May Williams.
-These significant new films have been developed following the award of £20,000 to each artist last year from Jerwood Charitable Foundation and FVU.
-After its debut at Jerwood Space, London from 9 March to 24 April 2016, the show will travel to CCA, Glasgow from 28 May to 10 July 2016.
+The Jerwood/FVU Awards 2016: Borrowed Time commissioned new moving-image works by the selected artists Karen Kramer and Alice May Williams.
+Following an award of £20,000 to each artist, each developed a significant new film which premiered in an exhibition at Jerwood Space, London, from 9 March to 24 April 2016, followed by CCA, Glasgow, from 28 May to 10 July 2016.

-The artists’ works respond in different ways to the theme of ‘Borrowed Time’, with its allusion to escalating levels of personal and national debt and a wider feeling of economic unease or ecological threat caused by our exploitation of natural resources and the impact it has on the environment.
+The artists’ works respond in different ways to the theme of Borrowed Time, with its allusion to escalating levels of personal and national debt and a wider feeling of economic unease or ecological threat caused by our exploitation of natural resources and the impact it has on the environment.
 The more we look to keep ourselves afloat in the present by deferring the costs to the future, the more we are reminded of how unsustainable this is.

-Both artists focus their explorations of the theme on the legacy of power stations.
+Both artists focussed their explorations of the theme on the legacy of power stations.
 While Williams spotlights the speculative urban development that is taking place in and around London’s Battersea Power Station, Kramer considers the landscape around the Fukushima nuclear reactor as a symbol of man’s complex interaction with the natural world.
 FVU has worked closely with the artists, overseeing the development of the films over the 10-month production period.

 Curatorial brief: Borrowed Time